cosmic-zip/maidz/README.md

 Generally it is advised to use a wired LAN-connection - as opposed to wireless LAN (WLAN).
 For further useful information in regards to wireless security read this.
 If you must use WLAN please use WPA2 encryption.
 Everything else can be h4xx0red by a 12-year-old using android-apps such as anti.

-Another thing is: Try only to run services on your machine that you really use and have conﬁgured properly.
+Another thing is: Try only to run services on your machine that you really use and have configured properly.
 If e.g. you don't use SSH - deinstall the respective client to make sure to save yourself some trouble.
 Please note that IRC also is not considered to be that secure.
-Use it with caution or simply use a virtual machine for stuﬀ like that.
+Use it with caution or simply use a virtual machine for stuff like that.
 If you do use SSH please consider using Denyhosts, SSHGuard, or fail2ban.
-(If you want to ﬁnd out what might happen if you don't use such protection see foozer's post.)
+(If you want to find out what might happen if you don't use such protection see foozer's post.)

 ### firewall

-So, let's begin with your ﬁrewall.
-For debian-like systems there are several possible ﬁrewall-setups and diﬀerent guis to do the job.
+So, let's begin with your firewall.
+For debian-like systems there are several possible firewall-setups and different guis to do the job.
 UFW is an excellent choice that is included by default in Ubuntu, simply set your rules an enable:

 `$ sudo ufw allow 22 # To allow SSH, for example `